s-tian/vp2/README.md

 These can all be found at the following link: https://purl.stanford.edu/qf310mj0842 (19.6GB).

+**Update March 2, 2025: Data has been uploaded also to HuggingFace datasets, to provide a more convenient download option.
+The corresponding files are at https://huggingface.co/datasets/s-tian/VP2/tree/main/vp2_benchmark_data.**

 The easiest way to get started is to download all files and extract them to the `vp2` folder in this repository.
 That is, the `vp2` folder should contain the following directories:
 - `envs`